 Sobran’s summary highlights a few things.
 First, she opens with brief overview of her position and company to lead into what jobs she has open.
 Next, she describes her passion to give you insight into what she cares about.
 She goes into how she got where she is today and closes with more details on what she does in her current role.
 She hits four points in a clear, concise way with personality.

 She has three recommendations for her current role from people in different roles: client, consultant, and someone who worked with her while he was at another company.
 It helps to have recommendations from your current and most recent roles from a variety of resources: managers, direct reports, clients, and colleagues in other companies.

 More great LinkedIn profiles

 President and commander-in-chief, Kobargo Technology Partners

 President, MIS Solutions, Inc.

 President, Katy Computer Systems

-What makes a good LinkedIn profile for MSPs?
+What do you like to see in an MSP CEO LinkedIn profile?
 Please share your thoughts and any notable examples you’ve seen.